Got a question?

 Why you should rent from us.

-With almost 20 years living in Paris, David has seen and done most things that would come to mind.
+For over 20 years living in Paris, David has seen and done most things that would come to mind.
 Having lived in the US, Singapore, and Venezuela prior to Paris, gives David an interesting perspective and understanding of the differences between the cultures.
 Paris is a lovely place and he's happy to share his knowledge of it with you.

 Minimum Rental Period?